jboes/amp/docs/index.rst

 Welcome to Amp documentation!
 This project is being developed at Brown University in the School of Engineering, primarily by **Andrew Peterson** and **Alireza Khorshidi**, and is released under the GNU General Public License.
 This is a relatively new project, so things are constantly changing!

+Note that Amp is built off of our previous project, Neural.
+You may still find Neural at our `bitbucket page <https://bitbucket.org/andrewpeterson/neural>`_.

 **Table of Contents**: